 Strategy: Investing in pre-construction new development

-Posted by Wei Min Tan on September 1, 2017
+Posted by Wei Min Tan on April 19, 2023

-(i) ground up construction, where the whole building is brand new
+(i) Ground-Up Construction, where the whole building is brand new.

-(ii) conversion, which means the building is existing/prewar and the developer is converting only the interior
+(ii) Conversion, which means the building is existing/prewar and the developer is converting only the interior.

 The advantage to the buyer, who is buying based on floor plans and viewing finishes at the sales office, is the pre-construction discount.
 Booking a unit typically requires 10 to 25 percent of the property price.
-The balance is due at closing which is also when the property is completed, during which time prices would have increased as well.
+The balance is due at closing, which is also when the property is completed, during which time prices would have increased as well.

 New developments have the best amenities which are very attractive to tenants.
 This strategy works well for all client categories – those who want to rent out, use as vacation home or simply park funds.

 New developments are either luxury or ultra luxury.
-The selection process is similar, where we would recommend 3-5 projects based on the client’s objective and based on appreciation potential.
+The selection process is similar, where we will recommend 3-5 projects based on the client’s objective and based on appreciation potential.
 We look for appreciation drivers in the neighborhood, where is rental demand coming from, whether rental yield meets expectations etc.